aurelia/web-components/README.md

      .then(() => {
       const registry = aurelia.container.get(CustomElementRegistry);

-      // with useView path strategy
+      // with useView path strategy & globalResource
       @useView('path/to/view.html')
       class MyCarousel {
         // ...
       }
+      aurelia.use.globalResources(MyCarousel);

       // the following register
       return Promise.all([